n8thangreen/nathangreen/content/home/teaching.md

 I am course co-leader for SPH024: Advanced Regression module as part of the MSc in Epidemiology and Public Health at Imperial College London.

-I have tutors, supervised and lectured for the following courses at Imperial College London:
+I have tutored, supervised and lectured for the following courses at Imperial College London:

 - 4th year Medicine: Computational Medicine
 - BSc in Epidemiology